Natural Burials

 - Funeral Consumers Alliance of Greater Kansas City (2022)

-- Cost-effective: Green Burials are often less expensive than traditional burials because they do not involve the use of expensive caskets, embalming fluids, or concrete vaults.
+- Cost-effective: Natural Burials are often less expensive than traditional burials because they do not involve the use of expensive caskets, embalming fluids, or concrete vaults.

-- Connection with nature: Green Burials allow the body to decompose naturally and become part of the earth, connecting the deceased with nature and preserving natural resources.
+- Connection with nature: Natural Burials allow the body to decompose naturally and become part of the earth, connecting the deceased with nature and preserving natural resources.

 At Longview Funeral Home & Cemetery, we are committed to providing environmentally friendly options for our clients.
-Our Green Burial services include:
+Our Natural Burial services include:

 - Biodegradable caskets: We offer a selection of biodegradable caskets made from materials such as bamboo, willow, and seagrass.